Charlie32802/SQL-Kean/README.md

 In the "File to Import" section, click Choose File, then find and select the kean_database.sql file you downloaded.

-Once the file is uploaded, scroll down to the bottom of the page and click the "Go" button to import the database.
+Once the file is uploaded, scroll down to the bottom of the page and click the "Import" button to import the database.

 That's it!
 You're all set up.
 Good luck!